Chavao/dotfiles/README.md

-To install using Bash, add the following line to ~/.bashrc
+To install add the following line to ~/.bashrc or ~/.zshrc

     # Loading bashrc config file
-    source ~/dotfiles/bashrc

-To install using Zsh, add the following lines to ~/.zshrc

-    # Loading zshrc config file
-    source ~/dotfiles/zshrc
+    source ~/dotfiles/loader.sh